-The founders of Childhelp, Sara O’Meara and Yvonne Fedderson, started the organization from the ground up and have grown it to help the lives of millions of children across the world.
+The founders of Childhelp, Sara O’Meara and Yvonne Fedderson, have guided the organization to help the lives of millions of children across the world.
 We credit our success at Childhelp to our founders’ visionary beliefs, which are the heart of the organization:

 These beliefs stay close to the hearts of all involved in Childhelp to ensure that the aspirations for the organization stay consistent from that first day.
 Read about our founders, their backgrounds and their dedication to the cause below.